Santa Barbara, California: Climate

 Santa Barbara experiences a warm-summer Mediterranean climate (Köppen: Csb) characteristic of coastal California.
-Santa Barbara's weather was ranked number 1 in the United States in 2018 by U.S. News & World Report.
+Santa Barbara's weather was ranked number 1 in the United States in 2023–2024 by U.S. News & World Report.
 Because the city lies along the ocean and parallel to the predominant westerly winds, sideshore and light onshore breezes moderate temperatures resulting in warmer winters and cooler summers compared with places farther inland.

-In the winter, storms reach California, some of which bring heavy rainfall but the rainshadow effect of the coastal mountains can at times moderate or enhance the rainfall depending on local storm wind flows.
+In the winter, storms reach California, some of which bring heavy rainfall but the rain shadow effect of the coastal mountains can at times moderate or enhance the rainfall depending on local storm wind flows.
 Local rainfall totals can be enhanced by orographic lift when storms are accompanied by southerly flow pushing moist air over the Santa Ynez mountains, producing greater rainfall than in other coastal areas.
 Diurnal temperature variation reaches a maximum in winter due to lower humidity and the absence of summer fog.
 On average, only 1.7 nights have freezing lows.